 Looking forward to beginning the next school year!
 Getting started is going to be an adventure for everyone.

-A lot of good things to think about, need to build some time into my plan sessions to design blended classroom activities, use of chromebooks, apps, extensions, etc it pertains to spanish teaching.
+A lot of good things to think about, Need to build some time into my planning sessions to design blended classroom activities, use of chromebooks, apps, extensions, etc as it pertains to spanish teaching.